 Sponsor: Mrs. Stange

 Battle of the Books is a reading club that meets during scheduled times in the library.
 Students will read and discuss the current Volunteer State Book Award nominees.
-Students will take a qualifying test, and top scoring students will participate in the district Battle of the Books against other WCS middle schools in the spring semester.
+Students will take a qualifying test, and top scoring students will participate in the district Battle of the Books against other Williamson County middle schools in the spring semester.

 Sponsor: Mr. Stange